All good things come to an end.

 As the prospect of starting families seemed ever distant, and the years went by, the rebound effects made us question our relationships with one another and explore our own identities with a fine-toothed comb.
 Couples who loved each other and the idea of kids put it off because they were never quite ready.
 The feminine divine tried to redefine their roles of providing humanity their “why,” while the masculine energy began to lose confidence in what they had brought to the table throughout most of human history – the “how.”

-If all the ingredients are here, and yet, something is missing, perhaps the very nature of our relationships with one another needed to be questioned and redefined, too.
+If all the ingredients are here, and yet, something is missing, perhaps the very nature of our relationships with one another need to be questioned and redefined, too.

-These questions lead to a Renaissance in human sexuality, a change in our relationship with animals, plants, and nature, and an open-mindedness to a remix in the meaning of happiness and success.
+These questions led to a Renaissance in human sexuality, a change in our relationship with animals, plants, and nature, and an open-mindedness to a remix in the meaning of happiness and success.